bic-org/Boxtech/README.md

 - **max_gross_mass_kg**  : for a given container number, provides the max gross mass in kg
 - **max_gross_mass_lbs** : for a given container number, provides the max gross mass in lbs

-The following entry points are planned, but not yet available, for updating the TCD :
+The following entry points are planned, but not yet available, for updating the BoxTech database :
 - **fleet_in** : declare a new container in my fleet
 - **fleet_out** : declare that a container has left my fleet
 - **fleet_replace** : upload a file with the whole contents of my fleet, replacing the existing contents